Located in the southwestern corner of Texas, you will find the city of El Paso.

 Understand about securing our borders at the Border Patrol Museum

-El Paso’s National Border Patrol Museum is one of its kind in the country.
+El Paso’s National Border Patrol Museum is one of its kind in the country and one of our favorite El Paso attractions.

 It is very informative and has lots of learning opportunities.